cockroachdb/docs/v22.1/null-handling.md

 ## NULLs and unique constraints

 `NULL` values are not considered unique.
-Therefore, if a table has a Unique constraint on one or more columns that are optional (nullable), it is possible to insert multiple rows with `NULL` values in those columns, as shown in the example below.
+Therefore, if a table has a `UNIQUE` constraint on one or more columns that are optional (nullable), it is possible to insert multiple rows with `NULL` values in those columns, as shown in the example below.

 {% include copy-clipboard.html %}
 ~~~ sql